maryvilledev/cnvm/README.md

 #Cloud Provider-Specific Setups

+Read the details below for the provider you want to use.
+Set these environment variables BEFORE running footlocker-bootstrap.sh.

 ##AWS

 You need a set of access credentials with access to a vpc and region for you to deploy.
 The AWS_SECURITYGROUP that you select should have port 22/tcp and 6783/tcp and 6783/udp open for connectivity from all nodes.